OblivionKnight4209/11-production-deployment/README.md

 *9. As a developer, I want the client to have the ability to request all resources from the database through a RESTful endpoint.*

 - Create a new endpoint at `GET /api/v1/books` which will retrieve an array of book objects from the database, limited to only the `book_id`, `title`, `author`, and `image_url`.
+- When your client code requests the books from the server you will get Cross Origin Request Sharing (aka CORS) error.
+  - See [Todo App demo](https://github.com/codefellows/seattle-301n10/tree/master/11-production-deployment/demos/todo-app) to allow requests to your server from any origin.

 *10. As a user, I want a simple, clean looking UI so that my application is easy to navigate.*